towhidrazu/Shoe-Selling-Dashboard/README.md

 # Shoe-Selling-Dashboard
-In this repository I am creating an interactive and dynamic dashboard to track shoe selling for a compnay.
+In this repository, I am developing an interactive and dynamic dashboard to monitor and analyze shoe sales for a company.

+## Dashboard view

+## Table relationship/ diagram view